-Not only will they have seen many and had more to see, but they also will have been in your shoes at some point and will know that you’re trying to impress.
+Not only will they have seen many and had more to see, but they also will have been in your shoes at some point and will know that you are trying to impress.
 So what is going to make them either part with their money or choose you over anyone else?
+Here are 5 ways to start winning over more business clients.

 Have Some Humility

-It’s all well and good telling the people from the business you’re pitching for how great you are and why they should pick you, but remember that they have seen a number of egos so you will stand out by showing some humility.
+It is all well and good telling the people from the business you are pitching for how great you are and why they should pick you, but remember that they have seen a number of egos so you will stand out by showing some humility.
 Highlight the obvious challenges or risks your business faces and show that you are prepared for this.
 Show that you have and know the strengths to overcome them.

 A personal story, anecdote or reference will be unique and something that no one else can offer.
 This can humanize the experience and give the potential clients something they can relate to.